Survival Week (Y3 and Y4) (57 images)

 - Reading at home.
 Please remember to sign your child’s record so that they can be awarded stamps towards our new school reading rewards prizes.
 Please note, it is fine to sign the reading record books whenever your child reads something, not just their scheme books.
 Enjoying reading is just as important as building up a range of skills!

 - Looking at everyday measurements and prices when out shopping or cooking at home.

 - Making predictions about and discussing any TV programs that you may watch together.This really helps build an understanding of the world, as well as helping with comprehension and creative writing skills.

 - Time.
 Telling the time using both (including with Roman numerals) analogue and digital clocks.

 What exciting things have we been up to during terms 1 and 2?

 We have started the year working hard on our presentation and speed.
-Our progress in these two aspects can already, during week 2, be seen on our classroom walls.
+Our progress in these two aspects can already be seen in our books and on our classroom walls.

 On Friday mornings we are really fortunate to be receiving brass instrument lessons from a specialist teacher.
 Hopefully, we'll be good enough to accompany one of the Christmas carols in the church this year.